terrencewuxl1/sonoma/README.md

 - Clone this repo to your local machine using `https://github.com/terrencewuxl1/sonoma.git`

-### Setup
+### Setup to project reference

-	use maven deploy command deploy this project to the internal repository, then configure dependency
+	use maven deploy command deploy this project to the internal repository, or intall to local repository then configure dependency

 	<dependency>
 		<groupId>exercise</groupId>